xiix0/scam/README.md

-Don't plan any hasty moves.
-You'll be evicted soon anyway.
+Don't tell any big lies today.
+Small ones can be just as effective.